itsf4llofstars/scripts/bash/reboot.md

 # reboot.sh

-The reboot.sh scritp echos a message to a directory path and file name.
+The reboot.sh script echos a message to a directory path and file name.
 It can be used in a crontab<br>
 to log each boot or re-boot of your computer.<br>

 The user will need to change the output path of the echo command, "directory/.../" to the path of<br>